-Easier parcel taxes
+Easier parcel taxes?

-The second debate will probably be about whether to allow local school districts an easier way to raise local parcel taxes in support of local schools, or perhaps in support of local students.
+A second debate will almost certainly emerge, about whether to allow local school districts an easier way to raise local parcel taxes in support of local schools, or perhaps in support of local students.
 (The difference may seem subtle, but it means everything if your kids attend a charter school or if you want to enable partnerships that extend beyond traditional schools.)
 Prop.
 13 closed the door on local use of property taxes based on assessed property value, but it left the door cracked open for other approaches.
 With a two-thirds vote, districts can levy local parcel taxes, which are based on the existence of a parcel rather than on its value.
-(A late-2012 court ruling in Borikas v.
+(A court ruling in Borikas v.
 Alameda Unified School District limits districts’ flexibility in creating parcel taxes.)
 Some of California’s wealthiest communities have been able to sustain strong participation in local public schools through successful local parcel tax campaigns that enable them to offer school programs capable of competing with private schools.

 But there’s a problem.

 Examples can help clarify the concept.
 The tax base per student in Fresno is much smaller than that in San Francisco.
 San Francisco enjoys a powerful local tax base, with high local wealth and relatively few students per taxpayer.
 Under the tandem bicycle plan, San Francisco would gain the capacity to pass local tax measures in support of education at a lower threshold, but it would receive no matching funds.
 Fresno, by contrast, has a relatively small tax base per student.
 Therefore, it would receive significant state matching funds.
 The point is to ensure that local funding capacity everywhere ends up equivalent to at least the state median.
 In the metaphor of the tandem bike, the local community would steer, and the state would help pedal.

 Show me a policy involving money, and I’ll show you a policy that someone thinks comes straight from the pit of hell.
 Some will object, rightly, that parcel taxes are a clumsy vehicle.
 Wouldn’t it be better, and more just, to base property taxes on property value rather than on property parcels?
-Sure – blame the voters of 1978 for foreclosing on that option.
+Yes, it would.
+Blame the voters of 1978 for foreclosing on that option.
 Perhaps a bold legislative leader, thinking through the 55 percent parcel tax idea, will choose to test the voltage level of the third rail, instead.
 Proposition 13 is overdue for a reconsideration to address its unintended consequences.